-Author's Military Service, North American Aerospace Defence Command (NORAD), Colorado**

-First edition

 Author's Military Service, North American Aerospace Defence Command (NORAD), Colorado Springs, Colorado

 On that day, four passenger airliners were hijacked in the skies over the eastern United States; two were deliberately crashed into the World Trade Center towers in Lower Manhattan, New York, a third struck the Pentagon, and a fourth crashed in a field in Pennsylvania, resulting in the death of 2,977 people.
-On duty inside the mountain for a NORAD exercise, we watched the second aircraft crash into the tower, then heard our colleagues on line at that time with us in the Pentagon telling us they had to evacuate because of the crash on the building they were working in.
+On duty inside the mountain for a NORAD exercise, we watched the second aircraft crash into the tower on big screen TVs.
+We then heard our colleagues on line at that time with us in the Pentagon telling us they had to evacuate because of the crash on the building they were working in.
 It was an interesting time to be part of NORAD, to say the least.

 How it began - journal notes: